Salesforce (CRM) Investment Thesis

 SaaS Sector Recovery

-Current capitulation-level selling across software unlikely to persist.
-Sector rotation back into software disproportionately benefits most oversold names.
+Current compression across software valuations unlikely to persist.
+Sector rotation back into software disproportionately benefits most oversold names like CRM.

 Risk Assessment